Entry Level Applicants

 - Preliminary Background Check – The Sheriff’s Office completes a preliminary background check.

 - Sheriff’s Office Orientation and Physical Abilities Test (PAT) – Applicants attend an agency orientation and take the PAT.
-The PAT is an obstacle course that must be completed in less than 5 minutes and 30 seconds.
+The PAT is an obstacle course that must be completed in less than 6 minutes.
 Washington County does not require applicants to complete the “Push/Pull” test.

 Phase Two: Video Session, Pre-Suitability Evaluation